The Power of Linear Search Algorithm

 #include <stdio.h>

-int linearSearch(int list[], int target) {
+int linear_search(int list[], int target) {

-for (int i = 0; i < sizeof(list); i++) {
+for (int i = 0; i < sizeof(list) / sizeof(list[0]); i++) {

 if (list[i] == target) {